hindu-comm/mail_stream_indology/2014/02/Mein_Kampf_in_India/76__Walter_Slaje.md

 will
-allow yourself, man, woman and child, to be slaughtered, but you will refuse to owe allegiance to them​
+allow yourself, man, woman and child, to be slaughtered, but you will refuse to owe allegiance to them
-​."
+."
 Gandhi, To Every Briton.
-Harijan, 6-7-1940 (= CWMG 78, no 460: 387)​
+Harijan, 6-7-1940 (= CWMG 78, no 460: 387)
-​.
+.

->From such a background, and provided the students​
-​ referred to in the previous mails had only second-hand knowledge​ ​ of Hitler through first-hand knowledge of Gandhi's publicized statements, or even through third-hand knowledge only of a widely held, internalized attitude of that sort, ​
-​the matter could *perhaps* become better explicable.​
+>From such a background, and provided the students referred to in the previous mails had only second-hand knowledge of Hitler through first-hand knowledge of Gandhi's publicized statements, or even through third-hand knowledge only of a widely held, internalized attitude of that sort, the matter could *perhaps* become better explicable.

-​I just wanted to bring this to your notice, no intentions of opening another thread!​
+I just wanted to bring this to your notice, no intentions of opening another thread!

-​Regards,
-WS​
+Regards,
+WS

 -----------------------------